Pasta Al Pesto (Linguine With Basil Pesto)

 Textural perfection

-The consistency of the pesto sauce is crucial.
-It should maintain a slightly coarse texture, not overly smooth like a smoothie.
+The consistency of the pesto sauce should maintain a slightly coarse texture, not overly smooth like a smoothie.
 Over-processing the ingredients can lead to a too smooth texture and even diminish the flavor of the basil.

 Furthermore, to preserve the unique basil flavor, do not heat the pesto either, just mix it with freshly cooked, hot pasta.